Koosjuh/TeamPurple/Website/DRAFT/service_executable_path_acl_review.md

 2. Review the affected services and extracted base folders.
 3. Copy the unique `BaseFolder` values.
 4. Paste them into the PowerShell array.
-5. Run the PowerShell script on the affected server.
+5. Run the PowerShell script on the affected device.
 6. Review `ServiceBaseFolderAclReport_Full.csv`.

 The KQL tells you which folders Defender is concerned about.